jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1708/index.md

 ### Directory of PC-SIG Library Disk #1708

-     Volume in drive A is DISK1708
+     Volume in drive A has no label
      Directory of A:\

     APPENDIX MAN      1234   8-01-88   6:35a